intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 The IETF LLC has authority over negotiating performance targets for the RPC and also has responsibility for ensuring that those targets are adhered to.
-The IETF LLC is empowered to appoint a manager or to convene a committee that is responsible for this oversight function.
+The IETF LLC is empowered to appoint a manager or to convene a committee to complete these activities.

 Community members who have concerns about the performance of the RPC can request that the IETF LLC look into the matter.
-If the IETF LLC opts to delegate the oversight function, concerns can be raised with the IETF LLC.
+Even if the IETF LLC opts to delegate this activity, concerns should be raised with the IETF LLC.
 The IETF LLC is ultimately responsible to the community via the mechanisms outlined in its charter.

 ## Editorial and Publication Policies